Office of The Chief Air Defense Artillery - OCADA

 ADA Online provides the Air Defense Artillery community with an up-to-date perspective on what is happening in and around the ADA arena and fosters a spirit of unity and esprit de corps by forging a bond among active duty, reserve, guardsmen, retired air defenders and those that support them.

-If you are interested in submitting an article/photo, all submissions should meet requirements as set in the ADA Online Writer’s/Photographer’s Guide and submit to the editor of ADA Online.
-For more information contact the editor at DSN 495-0487, commercial (580) 558-0487 or by email.
+If you are interested in submitting articles/photos, we have developed the ADA Online Writer’s/Photographer’s Guide to assist you.
+Submissions should be emailed to the editor.
+For additional information contact the editor by phone at DSN 495-0487, commercial (580) 558-0487 or by email.

 Some of the articles you might see on the pages of ADA Online are: